Parzival-3141/UnityComputeShaderTests/README.md

 # UnityComputeShaderTests
 ![Raytracing screenshot 1](/Screenshots/ComputeShaderRayTracerTest2.png)
-A few tests with compute shaders, including CPU Raytracing.
+A few tests with compute shaders, including GPU Raytracing.

 Most of this is in an unfinished state.